Thechopsee/BPSolar/README.md

 ### Location configuration:
 The position is needed to correctly determine the weather forecast.
 1. Latitude and Longitude
-  ⋅⋅⋅Manual Add⋅⋅
+⋅⋅1.
+Manual Add
-  ⋅⋅⋅Autofind using Geolocation API⋅⋅
+⋅⋅2.
+Autofind using Geolocation API
-  ⋅⋅⋅Use map to generate location⋅⋅
+⋅⋅3.
+Use map to generate location
 2. City name and state ISO
 ### Power plant configuration:
 Data that must be filled is: